 This module is designed to facilitate the transition of nursing student to Registered Nurse.

-Your programme is delivered using a modular approach and divides the content of the programme into manageable elements of study and practice learning opportunities.
+The course is delivered using a modular approach which divides the content into manageable elements of study and practice learning opportunities.

-In year two there is an increasing field specific focus and comprises Core and Field Specific modules.
-Core modules help to contextualise nursing whilst Field Specific modules prepare you for the two placement experiences which follow each period of study.
+In year two there is an increasing field-specific focus.
+Core modules help to contextualise nursing while Field Specific modules prepare you for the two placement experiences which follow each period of study.

-Upon successful completion you will graduate with a BSc (Hons) Nursing degree worth 360 credits and be eligible to apply for Registered Nurse status with the Nursing and Midwifery Council.
+Upon successful completion you'll graduate with a BSc (Hons) Nursing degree worth 360 credits and be eligible to apply for Registered Nurse status with the Nursing and Midwifery Council.